maciejk77/battleships-js/README.md

 ##Instruction

+# JS console methods
-- JS console method to **addShip(length, orientation, xCoordinate, yCoordinate)**
+- **addShip(length, orientation, xCoordinate, yCoordinate)** (add ship to the left/right/up/down at given XY and length)
-- hit by clicking on individual cells (event handling of click and changing CSS styles)
+- **hit(xCoordinate, yCoordinate)** (add hit to the board at given XY)

+# JS event handling
+- fire(e) method handles clicks received at any given cell, changes cell colour to red when hit, JS hit method listens for a click, when received this method takes over and continue as if it was a click on the grid

 ###To be done